About the austraLYSIS Members

 For more info: see her own website.

-Torbjörn Hultmark (trumpet, composer) was born in Sweden in 1957 and came to live in England in 1985.
+Torbjörn Hultmark (trumpet, soprano trombone, composer) was born in Sweden in 1957 and moved to live in England in 1985.
 He currently works as a musician, teacher and composer.
 Torbjörn studied trumpet, conducting and composition at the Gothenburg Conservatoire of Music and at the National Centre for Orchestral Studies, Goldsmiths' College, London.
 His teachers were Bengt Eklund (Gothenburg) and John Wallace (London).
 Alongside his work as a member of Chaconne Brass, Notes Inégales and the Headspace Ensemble, he works with orchestras and ensembles such as the London Sinfonietta, The Philharmonia, Chamber Orchestra of Europe as well as film and TV session work.
 Torbjörn has appeared as a soloist with the Northern Sinfonia, Bournemouth Sinfonietta, the BBC Philharmonic and at the 2007 Albert Hall Proms.
 Torbjörn's music has been performed extensively and recorded on CD as well as broadcast in Britain on BBC Radio 3, Classic fM and abroad.
 He was commissioned by BBC Radio 3 in 2009 to write a piece for electroacoustic tape and brass quintet.
 Torbjörn runs TootProductions, a specialist recording business.
 He also teaches at the Junior Department of the Royal College of Music.
+Since 2017, he has performed regularly in the UK with austraLYSIS, in a duo with Roger Dean (featuring soprano trombone, piano and electronics), and the duo has an album available on Bandcamp (2018).

 Stephanie McCallum (Piano) has pursued something of a two-pronged career